zumasys/docs/site/rover/release-notes/web/1-7-0/README.md

   - Resolves an issue with incorrect customer name appearing when opening Order, Opportunities, or Quotes dialog
   - Resolves an issue with customer filter not resetting when switching between sales module and customer module.
 - **Scan**
-  - Resolves an issue with duplicate submit being made on certain mobile computers in a custom scan applciation.
+  - Resolves an issue with duplicate submit being made on certain mobile computers in a custom scan application.
     > Note: Currently only supported by select ERPs.
 <PageFooter />